apple-fritter/weechat.typo-aggregator/README.md

 > It is important to consider the potential benefits and drawbacks of using this script in the context of your specific use case and to be transparent with users about how their data is being used.

-## IRC Meta:
+## IRC Meta

 ### WeeChat
 - [weechat.ban-evasion-detection](https://github.com/apple-fritter/weechat.ban-evasion-detection): Detect and prevent ban evasion.
-Python.
+(Python)
-- [weechat.typo-aggregator](https://github.com/apple-fritter/weechat.typo-aggregator): Records misspelled words in a TSV (tab-separated values) file.
-Python.
+- [weechat.typo-aggregator](https://github.com/apple-fritter/weechat.typo-aggregator): Record misspelled words in a TSV (tab-separated values) file.
+(Python)
 - [weechat.whois-aggregator](https://github.com/apple-fritter/weechat.whois-aggregator): Aggregate whois data in a rolling CSV file.
-Python.
+(Python)
 - [weechat.youtube-info](https://github.com/apple-fritter/weechat.youtube-info): Extract video information from a YouTube URL and post it back to the channel.
-Python.
+(Python)

 ### IRCcloud
-- [irccloud-to-weechat](https://github.com/apple-fritter/irccloud-to-weechat): Convert IRC logs from the IRCcloud format to the Weechat format.
-Rust.
+- [irccloud-to-weechat](https://github.com/apple-fritter/irccloud-to-weechat): Convert IRC logs from IRCcloud format to Weechat format.
+(Rust)
-- [irccloud-to-xchat](https://github.com/apple-fritter/irccloud-to-xchat): Convert IRC logs from the IRCcloud format to the XChat format.
-Rust.
+- [irccloud-to-xchat](https://github.com/apple-fritter/irccloud-to-xchat): Convert IRC logs from IRCcloud format to XChat format.
+(Rust)

 ### X-Chat
 - [xchat.channel-moderation](https://github.com/apple-fritter/xchat.channel-moderation): Moderate an IRC channel.
-Python.
+(Python)
 - [doppelganger](https://github.com/apple-fritter/doppelganger): X-Chat mIRC imposter.
 Fingerprint subversion.
-Python bundle.
+(Python bundle)

-### Other:
+### Other
-- [driftwood](https://github.com/apple-fritter/driftwood): A unified IRC log format defined.
-Written in Rust.
+- [driftwood](https://github.com/apple-fritter/driftwood): A unified IRC log format definition.
+(Rust)

 ## [Disclaimer](DISCLAIMER)
 **This software is provided "as is" and without warranty of any kind**, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.